 CGOL is an actively used programming language created in 1973.
 CGOL (pronounced "see goll") is an alternative syntax featuring an extensible algebraic notation for the Lisp programming language.
 It was designed for MACLISP by Vaughan Pratt and subsequently ported to Common Lisp.The notation of CGOL is a traditional infix notation, in the style of ALGOL, rather than Lisp's traditional, uniformly-parenthesized prefix notation syntax.
 The CGOL parser is based on Pratt's design for top-down operator precedence parsing, sometimes informally referred to as a "Pratt parser".
 Read more on Wikipedia...

 - CGOL first appeared in 1973

-- I have 37 facts about CGOL. what would you like to know? email me and let me know how I can help.
+- Have a question about CGOL not answered here?
+Email me and let me know how I can help.

 Example code from the web:

 for i in 1 to n do for k in 1 to n do (ac := 0; for j in 1 to n do ac := ac + a(i,j)*b(j,k); c(i,k) := ac)